bgmcmullen/data-structures-and-algorithms/javascript/stacks-and-queues/animal-shelter.md

 ## Approach & Efficiency
-I used the contructor to build two queues one for cats and one for dogs.
+I used the constructor to build two queues one for cats and one for dogs.
 Then dequeued them form the appropriate list.

 ## Solution
 [Code](index.js)